kalebheitzman/moodle-filter_autotranslate/README.md

 3. Switch languages using Moodle’s language selector (usually top-right).
 4. Wait up to 30 minutes for translations to appear (see Scheduled Tasks below).
 5. Manually manage translations via the plugin's interface at `/filter/autotranslate/manage.php` (requires appropriate capabilities; see [Permissions and Capabilities](#permissions-and-capabilities) below).
+6. Use the "Rebuild Translations" button on the manage page to manually rebuild translations for a specific course (requires `filter/autotranslate:manage` capability).

 Teachers can also edit translations within their course contexts for greater control, provided they have the necessary permissions.